-US Christian right ‘fundamentalists’ linked to the Trump administration and Steve Bannon are among a dozen American groups that have poured at least $50 million of ‘dark money’ into Europe over the last decade, openDemocracy can reveal today.
+US Christian Right ‘fundamentalists’ linked to the Trump administration and Steve Bannon are among a dozen American groups that have poured at least $50m of ‘dark money’ into Europe over the last decade, openDemocracy can reveal today.

 Among the biggest spenders is a group whose chief counsel is also Donald Trump’s personal lawyer, Jay Sekulow.
 Another organisation has collaborated with a controversial Rome-based ‘institute’ backed by Steve Bannon.
-And a number of the groups are connected to the World Congress of Families: a network of ultra-conservative activists which has links to far-right politicians and movements in several European countries, including Italy, Hungary, Poland, Spain and Serbia.
+And a number of the groups are connected to the World Congress of Families (WCF): a network of ultra-conservative activists that has links to far-Right politicians and movements in several European countries, including Italy, Hungary, Poland, Spain and Serbia.

 None of these American groups discloses who its donors are – though at least two have links to famous conservative billionaires, such as the Koch brothers (who helped bankroll the Tea Party Movement) and the family of Trump’s education secretary.